SoftwareQuTech/SimulaQron/docs/ConfNodes.rst

 Starting the SimulaQron backend
 -------------------------------

+The backend of a SimulaQron network is a set of running virtual nodes and their corresponding CQC servers.
+To start the backend of a SimulaQron network run the command ``./cli/main.py network start-all``.

+With no arguments, a network is setup using the files in the ``$NETSIM/config`` directory.
+If no files exist in this directory, the ``./cli/main.py network start-all`` command will generate config files for five nodes (Alice, Bobm Charlie, David, and Eve) in a fully connected topology (every node is connected to every other node).

+.. warning:: ``./cli/main.py network start-all`` can fail if any of the ports specified in the config files are already in use by a running SimulaQron network or another program.

-The backend of SimulaQron, i.e. the virtual nodes and the corresponding CQC servers can be started by running the file run/startAll.sh.
-If no arguments are given, a network is setup using the files in the folder config.
-By default this network consist of the five nodes Alice, Bob, Charlie, David and Eve, in a fully connected topology.
-One can easily also setup networks using different nodes and topologies by providing arguments to run/startAll.sh as described in this section.
-To setup a specific topology see the next section :ref:`topologyConf`.
-How to manually setup a network by editing the config files, see the section :ref:`manualSetup` below.
-This is useful if you don't want run/startAll.sh to choose the port numbers used for the servers.
-Finally, to know how to connect to an already running simulated network using CQC, see section :ref:`remoteNetwork`.
+To setup a specific topology see section :ref:`topologyConf`.
+For setting up the config files manually, see section :ref:`manualSetup` below.
+Finally for instructions on how to connect to an already runnning simulated network using CQC, see section :ref:`remoteNetwork`.

 If you want to start a network with for example the three nodes Alex, Bart, Curt, simply type::

-    sh run/startAll.sh --nodes "Alex Bart Curt"

-.. warning:: This will kill python processes containing the keywords `Test`, `start` or `setup`, edit files in the directory config and start servers at `localhost` using port numbers from 8801 to 8800 + 2 * (# nodes).
+    ./cli/main.py network start-all --nodes Alex,Bart,Curt

 If you simply want a network with 10 nodes, type::

-    sh run/startAll.sh --nrnodes 10
+    ./cli/main.py network start-all --nrnodes 10

 This will start up a network where the nodes are called Node0, Node1, ..., Node9.

 The --nodes and --nrnodes can be combined.
 Let's say you want a network with 10 nodes and that three of the nodes are called Alice, Bob and Charlie, type::

-    sh run/startAll.sh --nodes "Alice Bob Charlie" --nrnodes 10
+    ./cli/main.py network start-all --nodes Alice,Bob,Charlie --nrnodes 10

 Which will start up a network with the nodes Alice, Bob, Charlie, Node0, Node1, ..., Node6.
 If --nrnodes is less than the entries in --nodes, then --nrnodes is ignored.
 The two keywords can also be specified shorter as -nd and -nn respectively.
 So the above can also be done as::

-    sh run/startAll.sh -nd "Alice Bob Charlie" -nn 10
+    ./cli/main.py network start-all -nd Alice,Bob,Charlie -nn 10

 You can also specify a topology of the network.
 For example if you want 10 nodes in a ring topology, type::

-    sh run/startAll.sh --nrnodes 10 --topology ring
+    ./cli/main.py network start-all --nrnodes 10 --topology ring

 In this network Node :math:`i` can create EPR pairs and send qubits to Node :math:`i-1 \pmod{10}` and Node :math:`i+1 \pmod{10}`.
 However, if a CQC message is sent to for example Node2 to produce entanglement with Node5, a error message (CQC_ERR_UNSUPP) will be returned.
 The options for the automatically generated topologies are currently: